hpiwowar/citation11k/analysis/stats.md

 , <code class="knitr inline">13</code>% ]
 (p=<code class="knitr inline">0.00</code>)

-Because publication rate is such as strong correlate with both citation rate and data availability, we also ran regressions for each publication year individually (with a subset of the covariates).
+Because publication date is such as strong correlate with both citation rate and data availability, we also ran regressions for each publication year individually (with a subset of the covariates).

 <pre class="knitr"><div class="source">
 <span class="comment"># has a few less covariates than full model</span>